sophia-kyr/OgreTreasures/README.md

 - difficulties with making tasks last long enough
 - animations and short tasks therefore not very visible, can only tell through console at times
 - bears go to the same mushroom, it's ok they can share :)

+NEXT
+- i like the look of birdseye and it's easier to take in the environment as opposed to first-person
+- changes to invisibility conditions - currently bears are too smart and can find you too fast, leading to a very short and tough game
+- I'll take out the bear activity UI, it's not necessary anymore

 ########### HTN doc